 You will apply for housing through the UL online application system.
-Details will be provided with your acceptance email from UL.
+Your UL acceptance letter will include instructions.
 Please see the "Money Matters" section of this guide for details on dates and payments.

 The University offers five residential villages specifically designed for Irish and international students.
 Individual two-story terraced houses of six to eight bedrooms are arranged in landscaped courtyards in an attractive village style.
-One or two U.S. students live with six or seven Irish or other international students to enable integration into the social life of the fulltime Irish students.
+One or two U.S. students live with six or seven Irish or other international students to enable integration into the social life of the full-time Irish students.
 All villages are mixed gender, so you will have both male and female housemates.